stevens-armlab/underactuated_hand_ros/README.md

 - The previous launch file for teleoperaton aleady enables rosserial connection, so it is not needed again
 3. Run `rosrun hand_rviz underactuated_hand_sim.py` to start hand simulation script.
 After confirming the hand is fully opened, rviz should accurately simulate the joint positions of each finger.
 - This terminal will show the values of the potentiometers and the roll motor that are being sent to rviz.

+*Tips*:
+-  Make sure you have all the other necessary Arduino libraries installed.
+- Make sure the correct Teensy port is defined in the launch file (can be confirmed from Arduino IDE)